pankorl/screen_color_thing/README.md

 }
 ```
 ### Running
+NB!
+Note that the script must be stopped from the systems tray.
+Find the nlmirror icon and right click -> Exit.
 #### Quick start
 - The easiest way to run the script is to launch ``main.py`` after the installation steps (including "For use with Nanoleaf").
 #### Use with different parameters